News

 Final Thought

 Keeping children safe in education is not about isolated actions.
 It is about alignment across policy, leadership, systems, and daily practice.
-Schools that perform strongly in safeguarding do not necessarily do radically different things, but they execute consistently, review rigorously, and adapt quickly.

 If you are reviewing your current approach, focus less on whether requirements are met, and more on whether safeguarding is visible, understood, and embedded at every level of the school.